 Electric toothbrush: Turn on your electric toothbrush, and use the back (flat) part of the head to help loosen the clogged area.

-Epsom salt bath: Following the ratio on the package, fill a large bowl or bathtub and allow breast to soak, massaging the breast if desired.
+Epsom salt bath: Following the ratio on the package, fill a large bowl or bathtub with warm water, and allow the breast to soak, massaging the breast if desired.

-Frequent feeds/milk expression: Empty the breast often to help promote drainage and prevent clogs.
+Frequent feeds/milk expression: Empty the breast often to help promote drainage and prevent mastitis and clogs.